JoeyDiamond115/JoeyDiamond115.github.io/README.md

 ## Shift Cipher App (GUI Version)

-**Description:** Similar to the normal Shift Cipher app, this application lets the player, a "secret agent" choose to use a substitution cipher or Caesar cipher to encrypt or decrypt a message of their choosing.
+**Description:** Similar to the normal Shift Cipher app, this application lets the player, a "secret agent," choose to use a substitution cipher or Caesar cipher to encrypt or decrypt a message of their choosing.

 ![AgentGUI1](https://user-images.githubusercontent.com/74879325/101279867-080d4000-378b-11eb-9812-e60da6e9bb4a.png)